 In terms of history, the Gigantes were possibly confused by later authors (like Ovid) with other Greek mythical beings like the Titans and the Hecatoncheires (discussed later).
 Such complex accounts have put forth the Gigantes as unruly, arrogant, and even violent (but mighty) opponents of the Olympian Gods headed by Zeus.
 Later portrayals of the Giants (after circa 380 BC) also transformed them into monsters with serpent legs.

-Although not having its origins in Greek mythology, the Griffin (Gryps or Gryphos in Greek) depicted by ancient Greeks was fairly uniform in its appearance – a regal mythical beast with the body of a lion and the head and wings of an eagle.
+Although the Griffin does not have its origins in Greek mythology, the creature (Gryps or Gryphos in Greek) depicted by ancient Greeks was fairly uniform in its appearance – a regal mythical beast with the body of a lion and the head and wings of an eagle.

 In some Greek myths, the Griffins were considered an entire tribe of mythical creatures who zealously guarded the gold mines in the distant mountains of Scythia.
 This made them the enemies of the neighboring one-eyed tribes of Arimaspians (not to be confused with Cyclopes) who wanted the riches for themselves.